-* have specialised knowledge of social and organisational psychological theories regarding motivation, power and leadership in social contexts and organisations;
+- Has specialized knowledge of social and organisational psychological theories about behaviour in social contexts and organisations.

-* can at basic level make use of theories about motivation, power and leadership that are common in social and organisational psychology; and
+- Can at basic level make use of theories that are common in social and organisational psychology.

-* have the skill to use theories about motivation, power and leadership and research findings in real-life situations.
+- Has the skill to use theories and research findings in real-life situations.